JetBrains/kotlin-web-site/docs/topics/gradle.md

     sourceSets {
         val commonTest by getting {
             dependencies {
-                implementation(kotlin("test")) // This brings all the platforms' dependencies automatically }
+                implementation(kotlin("test")) // This brings all the platform dependencies automatically }
         }
     }